-We call Ooty the 'queen of hill stations', as the mountain range offers some of the most stunning landscapes on this planet.
+Ooty is known as the "queen of hill stations" because the mountain range offers some stunning landscapes.
 Ooty remained unexplored till the nineteenth century, when Britishers made it their summer capital.
-(At an altitude of 2,240 meters above mean sea level, it is the coldest among all hill stations in Tamil Nadu.)
+At an altitude of 2,240 meters above mean sea level, it is the coldest among all hill stations in Tamil Nadu.
 Only a few tribal groups, such as the Kadambas and the Irulas, lived there before Britishers set foot in the region.
 With the laying of roads and railway lines, tourism picked up, and Ooty continues to be a favorite hill station thronged by people from all over the world.

 6 Must-Visit Places in Ooty